jometa9/saas-starter/README.md

-# Next.js SaaS Starter
+# Next.js IPTRADE

-This is a starter template for building a SaaS application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.
+This is a starter template for building a IPTRADE application using **Next.js** with support for authentication, Stripe integration for payments, and a dashboard for logged-in users.

 **Demo: [https://next-saas-start.vercel.app/](https://next-saas-start.vercel.app/)**